war + group violence

 - Judith Herman, M. D., Trauma and Recovery

 long term solutions for long term repercussions

 In order to facilitate healing, we need solutions that recognize and understand the dynamic nature of intimate trauma, and repair the violations that occur in each sphere of our lives.
-From deep, internal personal work to our community’s acknowledgement and validation of the harm done to us, we need wholistic thinking about this winding road of recovery.
+From deep, internal personal work to our community’s acknowledgement and validation of the harm done to us, we need wholistic thinking and systemic solutions about this winding road of recovery.

 We aim to address these needs,

 and to fill in the holes that the current system leaves behind.